igasw/cpp_presentation_2025/README.md

 The core logic is contained within the `Calculator` class, which manages the UI setup and the calculator's operational state.

+Equation is being solved in the order of input, this overrides the natural order of performing actions.

 ### 1. User Interface Setup

 The constructor sets up the layout: